VirtoCommerce/vc-module-cache/README.md

 # VirtoCommerce.Cache
 VirtoCommerce.Cache represent **Smart** caching functionality for main eCommerce domain services such as Catalog, Store, Customers. **Smart** -  mean automatic invalidation already cached data when  object  changed.

-And also add Storefront cache reset command to Store details in Store.Module
+Also adds a command to reset storefront cache to store detail blade in StoreModule.

 # Installation
 Installing the module: